feathersjs/docs/guides/chat/processing.md

 # Processing data

 Now that we can [create and authenticate users](./authentication.md), we are going to process data, sanitize the input we get from the client and add extra information.
+For this chapter we require an empty database which can be done by removing the `data/` folder (`rm -rf data/`).

 ## Sanitize new message